 Step 5 – Pass the New Hampshire Medical Assistant Certification Exam

 The official medical assistant certification tests used in New Hampshire are the five major national examinations.
 If you want to see what to expect on the certification test, what is on the it and what the section breakdowns are, click here.
+We detail the preparation and what to expect on the examination at the link above.

 Medical assistant salary and jobs in New Hampshire